-- Federico Beauty Institute reserves the right to amend this policy case by case. - Except in the case of pregnancy, LOA's cannot exceed a total of 180 days. - Except in the case of pregnancy, one LOA per 12 months may be allowed
+- Federico Beauty Institute reserves the right to amend this policy on a case by case basis. - All student discount privileges are revoked while on LOA. - LOA's together with any other leaves of absence cannot exceed a total of 180 days in any 12month period. - Students must follow the institution's LOA policy.